gorums/TaxCalc/README.md

 ### Using Client

-We need to publish the client to the nuget repository
+We can publish the client to the nuget repository, the project folder `src/TaxCalc.Client`

 ```
 dotnet nuget push TaxCalc.Client.1.0.0.nupkg --api-key {APY_KEY} --source https://api.nuget.org/v3/index.json
 ```

-If we have the nuget package, then we can import the package in our project and if we have the TaxCalc microservice runnign in the URl `https://taxcalcmicroservice.com`
+If we have the nuget package, then we can import the package in our project and if we have the TaxCalc microservice runnign in the URL `https://taxcalcmicroservice.com`

 ```
 using TaxCalc.Client;